 - Harry Potter and the Deathly Hallows: Part II

 - Fantastic Beasts and Where to Find Them

 Harry Potter and the Philosopher’s Stone (2001)

-Set in 1990-1991, Harry gets invited to Hogwarts by Dumbledore, meets long-time friends Ron Weasley (Rupert Grint) and Hermione Granger (Emma Watson) and even encounters the franchises main villain Lord Voldemort for the first time.
+Set in 1990-1991, Harry gets invited to Hogwarts by Dumbledore, meets long-time friends Ron Weasley (Rupert Grint) and Hermione Granger (Emma Watson), and even encounters the franchise’s main villain Lord Voldemort for the first time.
 The movie sets up Harry’s story perfectly and introduces viewers to the secret Wizarding World.

 Harry Potter and the Chamber of Secrets (2002)

 Following where the first movie left off, Harry Potter and the Chamber of Secrets is set during Harry’s second year at Hogwarts.
 Like the first movie, there seems to be no escaping danger for poor Harry, from mysterious diaries, interfering House Elves, and peculiar attacks on students; his second year proves to be just as thrilling as his first.

 High fantasy: Lord of the Rings series release date

 The movie builds up the Wizarding World introduced in Harry Potter and the Philosopher’s Stone, giving audiences more lore and backstories for Hogwarts, its professors, and some insight into Lord Voldemort’s childhood.